 If you specialize…

-Think about your area.
-Consider what aspect of your industry you could dominate, even with the existing competition.
+Think about your area and consider what aspect of your industry you could dominate, even with the existing competition.
 Do your research on your competitors to get an understanding of what’s already available, and where you could sneak in and capture a piece of that market.
 Create a plan for how to dominate – then see it through!

-Jerry Rackley, chief analyst at marketing research and advisory firm Demand Metric Research, said, “If you can’t put your ideal customers into an identifiable segment, your business plan is a no-go.”
+As Jerry Rackley, chief analyst at marketing firm Demand Metric Research, said, “If you can’t put your ideal customers into an identifiable segment, your business plan is a no-go.”

-“Okay, I’ll Target “Hot Women” Between 18-26 Who Like Dressing Well”
+“Okay, I’ll Target thin Women Between 18-26 Who Like Dressing Well”

 “Okay, Middle Aged Men Suffering from Ghost Limb Syndrome.”

-You’d be surprised how many people don’t do this kind of basic market research.
-You need to know how to stay profitable, how many people there are in the market and if there is any risk of saturation.
+You’d be surprised how many people don’t do this basic market research.
+In order to know how to stay profitable, you have to know how many people there are in the market and if there is any risk of saturation.
 If people keep dropping in and out of the market, or your product needs to be replaced regularly, there’s little risk of saturation.
 On the other hand, if the market remains constant and your product stays useable, you’ll end up going the way of Crocks!

 “Elderly People Falling Behind Modern Technology.”